kybak90/FastKRR/cran-comments.md

 ## Resubmission

-* In this version, I have fixed minor errors in README and modified the print output.
+* In this resubmission, we have corrected minor issues in the README, refined the print output, and improved the prediction interface by adding a new S3 generic function `predict.krr()`.

 ## CRAN comments

 This is a new version of an existing package.
-It updates the package to 0.1.1.
+It updates the package to 0.1.1 with minor documentation and interface improvements.

 ## Changes in version 0.1.1

-- Fixed minor errors in README.
+- Fixed minor issues in the README.
-- Modified print output.
+- Improved and standardized print output for better readability.
+- The functions `fastkrr()`, `approx_kernel()`, and `make_kernel()` now return S3 class objects.
+- Replaced the previous `pred_krr()` function with the new S3 generic `predict.krr()` for a more consistent and idiomatic interface in R.

 None of these changes alter the functionality of the package.